Designations Congruent with Things: Chapter 22

 “This is a great sign,” Newton says in apparent relief.
 “You want one?”

-No,” Hermann snaps.
-“Will you please stop indulging your penchant for non sequiturs.
-It is intellectually lazy and makes you extremely difficult to converse with at the best of times and, at the worst of times, it makes me think that you’re losing touch with reality, and I have had a terrible day.”
+“No,” Hermann snaps.
+“Will you please stop indulging your penchant for non sequiturs?
+It is intellectually lazy and makes you difficult to converse with at the best of times.
+At the worst of times, it makes me think you’re losing touch with reality, and I’ve had a terrible day.”

 “You are literally the most confusing guy to have ever lived,” Newton says.
-“I just want to make sure you know that.
-You don’t want me to apologize to you.
+“I want to make sure you know that.
+You don’t want me to apologize to you?
 You’re rescuing me from my own stupidity, again, and I’m yelling at you while you do it, again.
 That’s pretty unarguably a classless act on my part.
 In fact, ten out of ten independent panels agree that Dr. Geiszler is a master of the consistent application of the prototypical dick move.”

 “You cannot help it,” Hermann says.

 “Yes,” Hermann hisses.
-“That is, exactly, the sentiment I object to.
-As I have told you, repeatedly, many times, you did not ruin my life.
+“That is exactly the sentiment I object to.
+As I have told you repeatedly, many times, you did not ruin my life.
 You saved our civilization.”

 “Okay, yes, and I appreciate that,” Newton begins.
 “Agency and stuff.
 You want it.
 I’ll give you that.
-I’m not trying to steal your whole self-actualizing descent down from the altar of mathematics to get your hands dirty with your own blood from your own leaking capillaries—“
+I’m not trying to steal your self-actualizing descent down from the altar of mathematics to get your hands dirty with your own blood from your own leaking capillaries—”

-“Oh please,” Hermann says, rolling his eyes.
+“Oh please.”
+Hermann rolls his eyes.

 “But that doesn’t mean I don’t feel really terrible about the whole thing, dude.
 I mean, yes.
 Go you.
 You saved me.
 Well, my brain, at least.
 Hardcore.
 Multiple times.
 At least two times.
 Academic damsel-in-distress style.
 But—”